 D. Brandherm, I. Montero Ruiz, M. Müller-Kissing, A. Maass and E. Diz Ardid 2022.
 'Copper Supply Networks in the Early Bronze Age of South-east Spain: New Evidence from the Lower Segura Valley', Interdisciplinaria Archaeologica 13 (2): Online First

 E. Diz Ardid, D. Brandherm, A. Maass and M. Müller-Kissing 2010.
 'El horno de calcinación de cinabrio de “Santa Matilde”, San Antón (Orihuela)', Cuadernos de Historia y Patrimonio Cultural del Bajo Segura 3, 107–110.

-Information released to the local press release following our 2011 campaign, including some footage from the respective press conference is available at the following URLs:
+Information released to the local press release following our 2011 campaign is available at the following URL: